Shah Rukh Khan in the media: Public image

 Khan's non-macho persona, and close ties with director Karan Johar, have led to persistent media rumours about his sexuality, which has made for a rocky relationship with fan magazines.
 Regardless, the media has bestowed many honours on Khan, and he is one of the most celebrated film stars in India.
 In April 2012, Khan was served a notice by the Rajasthan Police for smoking in public after he was seen smoking on camera during a match between KKR and the Rajasthan Royals.

 A 2007 poll by the magazine Eastern Eye named Khan the sexiest Asian man; he was ranked third in the same magazine's polls in 2008 and 2011.
 He has regularly featured among the top ten on The Times of India's list of the 50 most desirable men in India.
 Media have said his dimples are one of his distinctive physical features.
 Khan has also achieved recognition as a style icon in India.
 In 2011, the British edition of GQ magazine featured him as one of the best dressed men in the world.
 The following year, the Indian edition of GQ included Khan in their listing of Bollywood's 11 best dressed men.
 In 2009, he modelled at both the Lakme Fashion Week and the India Couture Fashion Week.

 In 2015, Khan has received a privileged degree from the University of Edinburgh, Scotland.
 He received the level of Doctor Honoris Causa from the University Chancellor the Princess Royal in Edinburgh.

+Hindustan Times reported that Khan's pic along with Vijay and Atlee went viral on social media and covered media attention taken during his Jawan film.